MolQL/molql/docs/language-reference.md

 } => atom-selection
 ```

-*Pick all atom sets that satisfy the test.*
+*Pick all atom sets that satisfy the test*

 ### **with-same-properties**
 ```